edsu/inkdroid.org/about/index.md

   <figcaption>Photo by <a href="https://twitter.com/joshuatj/status/1063207047607410689">Joshua Ng</a></figcaption>
 </figure>

-Hi!
+👋 Hi!
 My name is Ed Summers and this is my website.
 I'm a [software developer], teacher and researcher [working] at the intersection of libraries, archives and the World Wide Web.
 I'm interested in how the Web functions as a sociotechnical system, especially with regard to memory practices such as curation and preservation.
-I am currently working at the [Maryland Institute for Technology in the Humanities] and am affiliated with the College of Information Studies at the University of Maryland.
+I am currently working at the [Maryland Institute for Technology in the Humanities] and am affiliated with the [College of Information Studies] at the University of Maryland.

 If you want to get in touch please email me at [ehs@pobox.com].
 You can also find me on fediverse at [\@edsu@social.coop].
 Once upon a time I was on Twitter